 Abiri later told Premium Times: "My eyes were blindfolded and they asked me to stay glued to the wall.
 So I did that but did not know what was happening.
 The next thing I heard was something that struck on my back and I fell down.
 That is why my spinal cord ...
 I cannot stand for a very long time."

-Besides the torture and harassment during his captivity, Abiri was denied any contact with his family, friends and lawyer.
+Besides the torture and harassment during his detention, Abiri was denied any contact with his family, friends and lawyer.
 It took almost two years to bring Abiri in front of a judge.

 At one point during Abiri's detention, an official aide of the president of Nigeria on media and publicity said in a statement: "Abiri is not a registered journalist with any of the media professional bodies in the country.
 Abiri's stock-in-trade and notoriety in the liberalised Nigeria media industry includes fronting as a spokesman for militants engaged in economic sabotage in the Niger Delta region."

 In July 2018, Abiri was finally arraigned before a court of law, when he saw his wife and children for the first time in two years.
 After the session in court, Jones Abiri was sent to a normal prison.
-He was released on bail a month later and was eventually acquitted.
+He was released on bail a month later and eventually the court struck out the case citing a lack of jurisdiction.

 Through the Reporters Respond programme, Free Press Unlimited facilitated judicial support for Jones, and arranged travel costs for his family to see him in Abuja.